 The Board of Directors is responsible for the overall and high-level management of the Company, which, in accordance with Swiss corporate law, cannot be delegated, and the supervision of the CEO and the other members of the Executive Management Board.
-The

-Board of Directors is in charge of all matters not reserved to another corporate body by statute, by the Articles of Association or by the Organizational Regulations.
+The Board of Directors is in charge of all matters not reserved to another corporate body by statute, by the Articles of Association or by the Organizational Regulations.

-Unless set out otherwise in mandatory statutory provisions, the Articles of Association and the Organizational Regulations, the Board of Directors delegates the management of the company to the Chief Executive Officer.
+Unless set out otherwise in mandatory statutory provisions, the Articles of Association and the Organizational Regulations, the Board of Directors delegates the management of the Company to the Chief Executive Officer.

-The responsibilities and tasks and nature of cooperation between the Board of Directors and the Executive Management Board are stipulated in the Organizational Regulations.
-A detailed diagram of the areas of responsibilities is listed in the Annex of the Organizational Regulations.
-These are available on the Medartis website (https://www.medartis.com/fileadmin/user_upload/Investor_Relations/Corporate_Governance/Statuten/Organizational_Regulations_Medartis_Holding_AG.pdf).
+The responsibilities and tasks and nature of cooperation between the Board of Directors and the Executive Management Board are stipulated in the Organizational Regulations, which are available on the Medartis website.